-Servant Attitude - State officers exist to serve the members.
+• State officers exist to serve the members.
 Never forget that!
-Always be willing to lend an extra hand, stay a little longer, have a smile, etc. and maintain a humble attitude the whole time.
+Always be willing to lend an extra hand, stay a little longer, have a smile, maintain a humble attitude the whole time and whatever is asked of you.
 Your attitude speaks louder than anything you say.